khemssharma/Community-bot/README.md

 ### Scheduled Runs:
-If you're so concerned about others unfollowing you; You can set a sheduled run like this: <br> Actions > Automate Unfollow Non-Reciprocal Accounts > Run workflow The job is currently set to occur every <strong>8 Hours</strong>, but you can change it in unfollow.yml.
+If you're so concerned about others unfollowing you; You can set a sheduled run like this: <br> Actions > Automate Unfollow Non-Reciprocal Accounts > Run workflow<br>
+The job is currently set to occur every <strong>8 Hours</strong>, but you can change it in unfollow.yml.

 ### GitHub’s Rate Limits: